- Teaching Home Economics to Daughters -

 Very Hard times - No Income and the Basics of Life.

-An Elegant Home Despite Poverty - with pictures of my home.
+An Elegant Home Despite Poverty - being thankful.

 An Invitation - Subscribe to The Legacy of Home and have it delivered directly to your email.